Start9Labs/documentation/site/source/diy/diy-x86.rst

 Recommended OS Requirements
 ===========================
-If you intend to run Bitcoin or store any meaningful amount of data, you will need
+If you intend to run Bitcoin or store any meaningful amount of data, we recommend the following:

 - Quad-Core CPU 2.5Ghz+ (boost)
 - 8GB+ RAM